marco-gallegos/lumen-rest-api-template/README.md

-# Lumen API Boilerplate with JWT Auth
+# Lumen API Template/Boilerplate with JWT Auth

 This is a boilerplate for lumen 6.x if you are using lumen to write REST api it will help you.